-This page outlines a number of scenarios which detail how the new property tax compliance requirements will apply.
+This page outlines a number of scenarios which detail how property tax compliance requirements apply.

 Gladys’ home is owned by a family trust, with her children – Bob, Dan and Louise – being the trustees.
 When Bob died, it was decided that his son, Tom, would replace him as a trustee – meaning a change of trustee needs to be registered on the property title.

-This requires a tax statement with the trust’s IRD number.
+This requires tax statements with the trust’s IRD number.
 If the trust doesn’t have an IRD number, a written application must be made to Inland Revenue for an IRD number for the trust.
-The application must include all trustees’ names and a copy of the trust deed.
+The application must include all trustees’ names and copies of the trust deed and the deed recording the appointment of Tom as a trustee.
 This must happen before the trustee change can be registered in Landonline.

 Putting the family home in trust

 Yvonne lives in her own home but, with Michael moving in with her, she decides to protect her family’s assets and transfer the house to a family trust.

 Yvonne and her daughters – Suzanne and Judith – will be the trustees, and will appear on the property title as the owners